-Government guidelines state that you should liaise with your local authority to discuss the Covid Secure controls you are planning to put in place.
+Government guidelines state that you should liaise with your local authority to discuss the Covid secure controls that you are planning to put in place.

-If you are planning to organise any event where a number of people may attend, please read the information below and complete the event notification forms.
+If you are planning to organise any event where a number of people may attend please complete both forms below and return them to us at email@example.com.

 What events can take place at the moment?